Ny-Rianala/kati-react-coding-challenge/README.md

   "content": "Hello, I am interested in your product!"
 }'
 ```
-`content:` should accept a react component so that you can send the product's details and the user info along.
+`content:` should accept a react/html component so that you can send the product's details and the user info along.

 ## Notes:
 - For now, endpoints are publicly exposed so doesn't require the user token.
 This will be added in the future or you can add it as a bonus.